gbb/par_psql/README.md

 How to install it
 -------------

-In Linux or MacOS (and perhaps Cygwin for Windows), type this as an admin/root user:
+In Linux, BSD or MacOS (and perhaps Cygwin for Windows), type this as an admin/root user:

     git clone https://github.com/gbb/par_psql
     cd par_psql